 PepinNini is currently undertaking exploration programs designed to target nickel-copper sulphide mineralisation and base metal mineralisation in the Musgrave Province, South Australia.
-PepinNini has four granted exploration licences (EL4780, EL5185, EL5220, EL4587) covering 5,669 km2 and six exploration licence applications (ELA118/96, ELA185/96, ELA278/82, ELA491/94, ELA367/09, ELA368/09) covering 3,932 km2.
+PepinNini has four granted exploration licences (EL4780, EL5185, EL5220, EL4587) covering 5,672 km2 and six exploration licence applications (ELA118/96, ELA185/96, ELA278/82, ELA491/94, ELA367/09, ELA368/09) covering 3,932 km2.
 PepinNini subsidiary NiCul Minerals Limited (formerly PepinNini Resources Pty Limited) is earning a 51% interest in EL5185 and ELA278/82 and ELA491/94 under a Farm-in and Joint Venture Agreement with Rio Tinto Ltd subsidiary Rio Tinto Exploration Pty Limited.

-During the period, exploration activity focused on the Cooperinna block of EL4587 and the Woodroffe licence EL5185.
-A total of 225 shallow geochemical vacuum holes were drilled to test basement lithologies on a regional grid pattern and on tighter prospect scale grid patterns in areas of anomalous geochemical results.
-In addition 13 diamond holes were drilled for a total of 2,743m to test potential Nickel-copper targets identified from geochemical, structural and geophysical data.
+During the year, exploration activity focused on the Cooperinna block of EL4587, the Woodroffe licence EL5185 and the Mt Caroline licence EL5220.
+A total of 47 shallow geochemical vacuum holes were drilled to test basement lithologies on a regional grid pattern and on tighter prospect scale grid patterns in areas of anomalous geochemical results.
+In addition 7 diamond holes were drilled for a total of 1,658m to test potential Nickel-copper targets identified from geochemical, structural and geophysical data.
 The diamond holes intersected garnet-bearing quartzo-feldspathic gneiss of the Birksgate Complex with localised intervals of minor pyrite and pyrrhotite.
 A variety of sulphidic and graphitic units were encountered within the drill holes at each of the geophysical targets which conclusively explain the source of the electromagnetic anomalism.
+Significant intersections of up to 11m of sulphidic units with Copper up to 0.25% and Nickel up to 745ppm were intersected at the Marrawah Prospect on Woodroffe tenement EL 5185.